jafudi/flexpair-website/index.md

+To give you an example: As a manager, you need to fill m project roles involving x cloud providers with n≠m data nerds who work from y locations in z (personal) time zones.
+You: 😵‍💫 We: 🤗 Don't despair&mdash;flexpair!

 Flexpair provides the technology to include the ideas of a maximum diverse, global talent pool while simultaneously reducing CO2 emissions and electronic waste.

+We achieve these goals by strictly following two design principles:
+1. Less is more
+2. Reproducibility

 We also believe that the best way of motivating is to track the impact of individual contributions and to provide a fair equity stake in eventual successes.

-We achieve these goals by strictly following two design principles:
-1. Less is more (simplifies going multi-cloud)
-2. Reproducibility (we'll explain in a second)

-To give you an example: As a manager, you need to fill m project roles involving x cloud providers with n≠m data nerds who work from y locations in z (personal) time zones.
-You: 😵‍💫 We: 🤗 Don't despair&mdash;flexpair!

 With over 8 years of [data science experience](https://de.linkedin.com/in/fielenbach) under our belts, we understand that the success of these projects hinges on efficiently sharing work packages between coworkers before jointly delivering them to the client.